 About me

 I was born in France and grew up in a small mountain town, Pontarlier.
-I’m now based in the Berkshires in Western Massachusetts.
+Today, I’m based in the Berkshires of Western Massachusetts, where I balance my studies and work with trail running and photography.

 “The clearest way into the Universe is through a forest wilderness.” - John Muir